rickgrimes222/ProdigyXHack/docs/contributing/creating-hacks.md

 - **Player**
 - **Utility**

-Once you picked the category, go into that categories file.
+Once you picked the category, go into that category file.

 In the scope of `withCategory` you can use the `hack` and `toggle` functions.